PELOPONNESE ROAD TRIP

 ♥ Overnight Campervan Stop: Kalamata Marina

-Kataphygi (Katafygi/Katafiki) Cave is another off the beaten track destination and not well-known to tourists.
+Kataphygi (Katafygi/Katafiki) Cave is another off-the-beaten-track destination and is not well-known to tourists.
 The entrance to the cave is surrounded by large plateaus of rock giving a dramatic view of the coast.

 Kataphygi in Greek means ‘refuge’ and the cave was said to have been used as a refuge in the Greek Revolution.
 The cave is about 3.5km long and the 4th longest in Greece.

 Although the cave is long it is not recommended to go further than about 100m into the cave – and pay close attention to the arrows that you follow.
 Some parts are quite narrow and tight so don’t enter if you do not like enclosed spaces.